-Before the first operation of the generator or after long periods out of operation, the following items must be inspected:
+Before the first generator start or after long periods out of operation, the following items must be inspected:

-- 1. Check if the generator is properly aligned; - 2.
-Check if the generator feet were fixed with the torque recommended in this manual.
-The generator must be doweled to the base; - 3.
-Check if the generator is clean and if the packages, measuring instruments and alignment devices were removed from the generating operating area; - 4.
-Check if the generator is properly grounded; - Measure the insulation resistance of the windings, making sure they are within the specified value; - Check if coupling connecting components are in perfect operating conditions, duly tightened and greased, when necessary; - 7.
+- 1. Check if the generator is properly aligned; - Check if the generator feet were fixed with the torque recommend in this manual.
+The generator must be doweled to the base; - Check if the generator is clean and if the packages, measuring instruments and alignment devices were removed from the generator operating area; - 4.
+Check if the generator is properly grounded; - 5.
+Measure the insulation resistance of the windings, making sure they are within the specified value; - Check if coupling connecting components are in perfect operating conditions, duly tightened and greased, when necessary; - 7.
 Check if the bearings are not damaged, if they are properly fixed and aligned; - Check if the bearings are properly lubricated.
 The lubricant must be of the type specified on the nameplate.
 Check the oil level of oil-lubricated bearings.
-Bearings with forced lubrication must have the oil pressure and flow as specified in their nameplate; - Check if the generator connection cables were installed according to the connection diagram and if the generator protection/excitation system is operating properly in the control panel; - 10.
-Check if the voltage regulator is properly parameterized and operating according to the installation manual; - 11.
-Check if the protection relay is parameterized and operating according to the selectivity study; - 12.
-Check if the power grid cables are properly connected to the generator main terminals and ensure they are properly tightened and no short-circuit possibility exists; - 13.
-The generator air inlets and outlets must be unobstructed; - 14.
+Bearings with forced lubrication must have the oil pressure and flow as specified on their nameplate; - Check if the generator connection cables were installed according to the connection diagram and if the generator protection/excitation system is operating properly in the control panel; - Check if the voltage regulator is properly parameterized and operating according to the installation manual; - 11.
+Check if the protection relay is parameterized and operating according to the selectivity study; - Check if the power grid cables are properly connected to the generator main terminals and ensure that they are properly tightened and that no possibility of short-circuits exists; - The generator air inlets and outlets must be unobstructed; - 14.
 The moving parts of the generator must be protected to prevent accidents; - 15.
-The terminal box covers must be properly fastened; - Check if the brake is properly fixed and adjusted (if any).
-Check the operation of the brake control panel; - 17.
-Test the hydraulic unit operation (if any), ensuring its proper operation; - 18.
+The terminal box covers must be properly fastened; - 16.
+Test the high-pressure oil injection system (if any), ensuring its proper operation; - Check if the brake is properly fixed and adjusted (if any).
+Check the operation of the brake control panel; - Test the hydraulic unit operation (if any), ensuring its proper operation; - 19.
 When rotating the generator rotor, check if it does not present strange noises.

-6.2 FIRST OPERATION WITHOUT LOAD
+6.2 FIRST OPERATION (WITH NO LOAD)